-Not gonna lie.
-I’ve been a skeptic since day one, regarding Microsoft and self-publishing on Xbox One (with good reason, too).
+I’ve been a sceptic since day one, regarding Microsoft and self-publishing on Xbox One (with good reason, too).
 But when that first batch of upcoming ID@Xbox titles was revealed, with Strike Suit Zero and 1001 Spikes set to hit the system not long after, we at least had proof that they weren’t fooling around.

-Whatever the case, I’ve taken to listing my favorites from this year’s Gamescom reveal below, so… do check them out, eh?
+Whatever the case, I’ve taken to listing my favourites from this year’s Gamescom reveal below, so… do check them out, eh?

 Sony (via.
 PlayStation Trophies)

 - Counter Spy (PS3, PS Vita, PS4 – Dynamighty)